 When using this method, it’s also important to include all of your assets.
 If you’re starting to save for retirement, for example, you’ll likely have more assets in the future than you do right now.
 A life insurance policy may need to account for those future earnings as well.

 Factors to consider when buying life insurance

-- Age of spouse and children: This helps you estimate how many years of income replacement they’ll need if you were to die.
+- Age of spouse and children: This helps you estimate how many years of income replacement financial dependents would need if you passed away.

-- Your current income: If you have retired your debt and laid aside college funds, you may not need to replace your full income.
-Some advisers recommend a 50% replacement as a starting point.
+- Your current income: If you have no outstanding debt, no major future expenses (like college tuition) and have a healthy savings account, you may not need to replace your full income.

 Choosing your life insurance policy

 In addition to deciding how much coverage you need, you’ll also need to decide what type of life insurance is best for your needs.
 The two main types of life insurance are term life insurance and permanent life insurance.
 Under the umbrella of permanent life insurance, there are several different policy types, like whole life insurance and universal life insurance.

 Term and permanent life insurance differ in a few key ways.
 First, term life insurance offers protection for a certain amount of time, usually between 10 and 30 years, although shorter and longer term lengths may be found with some insurers.
 Permanent life insurance, on the other hand, offers lifetime protection under most circumstances as long as you continue paying the premium.

 Term life insurance is usually the cheapest option while you are young and healthy.
 However, the premiums may get more expensive with age.
 Permanent life insurance may have more expensive premiums, but it provides the added benefit of cash value.
 With each premium payment, your cash value grows in a savings account, and once you hit a minimum threshold, you can withdraw or borrow the money at any time for any purpose.